 How to select the right influencer can be challenging though.
 Marketers can fall for the glamor of working with a celebrity instead of focusing on what the influencer can actually bring to the table.

-It’s essential that marketers understand the definition of what is an influencer in the first place, planning out an influencer strategy that features a short trial campaign period to see how receptive the influencer’s network of followers is to your brand.
+It’s essential that marketers understand the definition of what an influencer in the first place is and plan out an influencer strategy that features a short trial campaign period to see how receptive the influencer’s network of followers is to your brand.

 We all remember the backlash Pepsi faced trying to tap into social movements, like Black Lives Matter, with their campaign featuring Kendall Jenner.
-While the reach of a celebrity like Jenner is enormous, the campaign was not perceived as authentic.
+While the reach of a celebrity like Jenner is enormous, she wasn’t the right influencer to helm a campaign that was already considered to be inauthentic and co-opting the BLM revolution.

 Instead of splurging on household names, partnering with micro-influencers can be your golden ticket to creating an authentic brand.